Proven-Paradox/shaper-system/Handbook.md

 As always, these methods of describing an injury are just suggestions.
 Players and Arbiters are free to come up with their own.

 ### Getting Injured
 There are many dangers in an adventure that can result in an injury.
 The most obvious is hitting zero HP in combat, but this isn’t the only way.
 Here is a quick list of other ways to be injured.
 (Note that not all injury types are suitable in all circumstances.
 The Arbiter makes this choice and adjusts injury rolls appropriately.
-For example, if the dice roll a Heart injury from falling, the Arbiter may choose to reroll until something appropriate comes up.)
+For example, if the dice roll a Heart injury from falling, the Arbiter may choose to re-roll until something appropriate comes up.)
 * Falling.
 Falling from a great height will typically result in injuries.
 For every 30 feet one falls, one will sustain an additional injury.
 Characters can make an Acrobatics check to try and reduce the damage from falling, reducing the height fallen by half the check’s result.
 Characters with [Flight](#flight) generally don’t need to worry about falling damage.
 Falling can cause Strength, Finesse, or Toughness injuries.
 * Poison/Venom.
 The various creatures of the world may secrete harmful substances as they attack you.
 These will be listed in each creature’s information.
 A bite from a giant spider may cause a Finesse injury, while breathing in the spores of a territorial fungus might cause a Mind injury.
 These injuries can often be resisted with Endure checks.
 * Traps.
 Slides into a spiked floor, arrows launched when a pressure plate is depressed, a bladed pendulum set to swing by a trip wire--these sorts of devious perils may cause HP damage, but they may instead leave lingering injuries, at the Arbiter's preference.
 They can typically be avoided with Awareness, Athletics, and/or Acrobatics checks.
 They can be disabled entirely with Sabotage checks.